flowdify/contribution-inspector/README.md

 ## Future Plans

+- Adding functionality for Check List validation.
 - Adding a functionality of **One Commit per PR** for PRs with small change.
-- Validate the actual body of the submitted issue and PR to check if it is not some gibberish.
+- Validating the actual body of the submitted issue and PR to check if it is not some gibberish.
-- Provide more customization for template paths and number of templates.
+- Providing more customization for template paths and number of templates.

 #### More Updates will be added soon...